 Refresh creative every 2-3 weeks by promoting 3-5 new winners from your manual test campaigns into A+AC.
 According to AppsFlyer's 2024 Creative Optimization report, creative fatigue degrades campaign performance by 15-25% within 2-3 weeks without new assets.

-At RocketShip HQ, we track a 'creative freshness ratio' (creatives under 14 days old as a percentage of total spend) and aim to keep it above 30% in every A+AC campaign.
+In our experience, tracking a 'creative freshness ratio' — creatives under 14 days old as a percentage of total spend — and keeping that share meaningfully high is a reliable way to stay ahead of fatigue in every A+AC campaign.

 What happens if I run both A+AC and manual campaigns targeting the same country?